 - Q: Is there an Age Requirement for officiating lacrosse?

-A: For officaiting High School ball (JV or V) you must be a minimum of 18 years of age and can not be attending High School.
+A: For officiating High School ball (JV or V) you must be a minimum of 18 years of age and cannot be attending High School.
 For youth lacrosse, there is no age limit.

 - Q: How much do Lacrosse officials get paid and how often?

-A: For the 2015 Season, A level-1 varsity official will be paid $57.22 per game and a level-2S varsity official will be paid $70.74 per game.
+A: For the 2016 Season, A level-1 official will be paid $58.36 for a Varsity game and a level-2S official will be paid $72.15 for a Varsity game.
 Officiating Solo is 1.5 times your normal game rate (regardless of level).
-Travel compensation is based on a mileage system based on your Home Zone (where you live).
-Click Here for Travel Matrix.

 Payment of officials normally happens twice in the season, once half way through the season and then at the end of the season.
 Payment is done through the OHSLA.net website for both Varsity and JV.